ABOUT AGAPE BIBLE STUDY

 1. The conditions of the time the passages were written (historical background) and the culture and literary genres in use at the time.

-2. Attention to the original language (Hebrew in the Old Testament as well as Greek in the Septuagint Old Testament translation, the Greek language used in the New Testament) employed by the inspired writer.
+2. Attention to the original language employed by the inspired writer: Hebrew in the Old Testament as well as Greek in the Septuagint Old Testament translation, and the Greek language used in the New Testament.

 3. An understanding of the entire context of the passage and the relationship between that passage of Sacred Scripture and other Old or New Testament passages (prophecy and typology).

-Pope Benedict XVI has expressed his concern for modern-day methods of interpreting the Bible that are too limiting in which some scholars and Bible teachers read Scripture in an attempt to pluck out answers from unrelated texts.
-Instead, Pope Benedict has encouraged the faithful to study Sacred Scripture as one whole, as the inspired word of God in which everything relates to everything else in salvation history, with the whole of the Bible leading to Christ and its message forever in the present, addressing each generation.
+Several years ago Pope-Emeritus Benedict XVI expressed his concern for modern-day methods of interpreting the Bible that are too limiting in which some scholars and Bible teachers read Scripture in an attempt to pluck out answers from unrelated texts.
+Instead, Pope Benedict encouraged the faithful to study Sacred Scripture as one whole, as the inspired word of God in which everything relates to everything else in salvation history, with the whole of the Bible leading to Christ and its message forever in the present, addressing each generation (see what Jesus said about [Old Testament] Scripture and the events of His mission in Luke 24:26-27, 44-48).

 Organization of the Agape Bible Study Website:

-Each study also provides numerous charts to illustrate teaching points of Biblical events, and charts to illustrate typological relationships that assist students in understanding complex Biblical themes, as well as information included concerning archaeological discoveries which support the Biblical account.
-Each of the Bible study courses emphasizes the study of Sacred Scripture in the light of the cumulative effect of Salvation History with an emphasis on Christianity's Jewish, Old Covenant roots, taking as a guide St. Augustine's statement "...for the New [Testament] is hidden in the Old and the Old [Testament] is fulfilled in the New."
+Each study also provides numerous charts to illustrate teaching points of Biblical events and charts to illustrate typological relationships that assist students in understanding complex biblical themes.
+Information is also included concerning archaeological discoveries which support the Biblical account.
+Each of the Bible study courses emphasizes the study of Sacred Scripture in the light of the cumulative effect of Salvation History with an emphasis on Christianity's Jewish, Old Covenant roots - taking as a guide St. Augustine's statement ...for the New [Testament] is hidden in the Old and the Old [Testament] is fulfilled in the New.

-You will find that Agape Bible Study is divided into Bible Studies, Documents & Resources, and Charts.
-The Documents & Resources and the Charts sections contain the various charts and other documents that may be referenced in the lessons.
-Sixteen studies are currently offered:
+You will find that Agape Bible Study is divided into Bible Studies, Documents, Charts, and the Sunday Lectionary Readings.
+The Documents and the Charts sections contain the various resources that may be referenced in the lessons.
+All materials are free.
+There is no sign-up.
+There is no registration.
+The studies that are currently offered are divided into Old Testament, New Testament and Topical Studies:

-As you study the lessons, if you have any questions, please contact us by clicking on the "contact" box.
-We would be happy to answer any of your questions.
+As you study the lessons, if you have any questions, please contact us by clicking on the contact box.
+We are here to encourage and assist you in your studies.

 Required texts for all Bible studies: